You could be eligible for up to $3,345 per month In SSDI Benefits

 Tips for Getting Social Security Disability for a Seizure Disorder

-If you have serious problems communicating, walking, or using your hands due to a stroke, you are probably eligible for disability benefits.
+If you have trouble communicating or controlling the use of your arms or legs due to stroke, you can probably get disability benefits.

-TIAs rarely qualify someone for Social Security disability benefits, but it is possible.
+TIAs rarely qualify someone for Social Security disability benefits, but it's possible in some cases.

 Getting Social Security Disability benefits based on chronic migraines is difficult but not impossible.